WebexSamples/webex-contact-center-api-samples/postman-sample/README.md

 `startTimer` - This needs to be an epoch timestamp

+`expires` - leave this blank, the script will auto-populate this value.

+`datacenter` - One of us1,eu1,eu2,anz1 and so on.

 ## Support

 For Support and Assistance, use the Cisco Developer Community Page: